-Looking for a warm, expressive, mature male voice talent for your next project?
+Looking for a warm, expressive, mature male voice talent recording for your next project?
 Then you need to check out Sean.
 Based in Brooklyn, New York and Boston, Massachusetts, Sean has recorded over 130 audiobooks, narrated television documentaries, and acted in films and plays.

 Professionally, Sean has the ability to talk with authority, while at the same time utilizing a conversational, natural delivery, as if the listener were sitting alongside in the booth.
 Want assurance that your voice talent understands and conveys your message?
 Sean is seasoned enough to identify the heart of a piece, reading with a variety of pace, tone and inflection appropriate to its purpose.